Prosp3r/gotv/README.md

 Include your social (twitter) handles and area of interest.

-NOTE: This document is in its early stages and will change often.
+###### This is a Proposal and a call for contributors & collaborators. it is a growing document and will be updated frequently